CloudLabs-Samples/EduLabs/Demo/fabric/pre-requisites.md

     ![](images/trial-status.png)

    You now have a **Fabric (Preview) trial** that includes a **Power BI trial** and a **Fabric (Preview) trial capacity**.

+   >**Note:** Microsoft Fabric has launched as a public preview and is temporarily provided free of charge when you sign up for the Microsoft Fabric (Preview) trial.
+Your use of the Microsoft Fabric (Preview) trial includes access to the Fabric product experiences and the resources to create and host Fabric items.
+The Fabric (Preview) trial lasts for a period of 60 days but may be extended by Microsoft, at our discretion.

 ## Create resources in Fabric
 After you've created your Fabric-enabled workspace, you can start creating resources in Fabric.
 You can create resources in Fabric using the **Create** menu in the upper left corner of the Power BI service.